Get a jumpstart on your college essay!

 6) DO go with your gut.

 An important note: We here at CEA pride ourselves on honest assessments of a student’s needs and goals.
-If potential clients don’t need our services or are better served elsewhere, we will always tell them the truth.
+If potential clients don’t need our services or would be better served elsewhere, we will always tell them the truth.
 We care about what’s best for all students.
 What’s best for you also happens to be best for us, because it means we can reliably meet your expectations and ensure you are satisfied with our services.

 Want to work with one of CEA's expert Advisors?